europace/kex-antragsstatus-api/README.md

 ## General

-This API makes it possible to change the status of an application or to add additional information to the current status.
-The service expects a `POST` request with a JSON-document as request body.
+This API enables the user to change the status of an application or to add additional information to the current status.
+The service expects a `POST` request with a JSON document as request body.

 > ⚠️ This API is continuously developed.
 Therefore we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be